🇷🇸

 Additional (estimated)

-Accountant services (annual)Recommended for tax compliance
+Accountant services (annual)~EUR 500/year, recommended for tax compliance

 Required Total